maryash/maryash.github.io/135/projects/S23_project_2/project_2_cs135.md

                     string * mediumSongs = getSongsFromDuration(3, equal, 2);
                   }

-                  After running the above code, `longSongs` will be:
+                  After running the above code, 'longSongs' will be:
                   ["Never Fade Away", "4aem"]
-                  The value of `greater` will be 2 because there are two songs greater than 3 mins duration
+                  The value of 'greater' will be 2 because there are two songs greater than 3 mins duration

-                  Similarly, `shortSongs` will be:
+                  Similarly, 'shortSongs' will be:
                   ["Reaktion"]
-                  The value of `less` will be 1 because there is only one song less than 3 mins duration
+                  The value of 'less' will be 1 because there is only one song less than 3 mins duration

-                  Finally, `mediumSongs` will be:
+                  Finally, 'mediumSongs' will be:
                   ["Major Crimes", "Circus Minimus"]
-                  The value of `equal` will be 2 because there are 2 songs equal to 3 mins duration
+                  The value of 'equal' will be 2 because there are 2 songs equal to 3 mins duration
 */
 string * getSongsFromDuration(int duration, int &durationsCount, int filter);</div>